FlameChart/fCC25-EchoTerminal/README.md

 ## Requirements

 - Must be written in Vanilla Javascript, no imports or external libraries.
+- Must be presented in a single page.

 ## Ideas

-so the theme is "It Just Works", it would be better to create some simple games like Manufactoria, ShapeZ and other games that themed in "Factory" and featured with "Automations".
+so the theme is "It Just Works", it would be better to create some simple games like **Manufactoria, ShapeZ and other games** that *themed in "Factory"* and *featured with "Automations"*.

 and based on the time limits, so its better to create a game that is easy to understand and play, with a simple interface and mechanicsthats means we must using lots of SVG/Emote to be the assets and use table for a grid layouts.